Undergraduate internship frequently asked questions

 - Don't make assumptions – if a job sounds interesting, look to see if you can demonstrate you have the skills and attributes the employer is looking for.
 For many of our internships, enthusiasm, motivation and a desire to try out a new area of work to broaden your prospects will go a long way to getting you noticed.

-I’m starting a one-year placement as part of my course in September.
-Can I do an undergraduate internship as well?
+I am due to start a one-year placement as part of my course in September; can I do an undergraduate internship as well?

-Can you suggest where I can find short-term accommodation in Bristol?
+Are you able to suggest where I can find short-term accommodation in Bristol?